Forest Refuge Schedule 2024

 A minimum stay for the full month of September is required.
 Participants must have previously attended one or more of Guy & Sally’s Emptiness & Awareness Retreats, and fulfill the Forest Refuge retreat prerequisites.
 Please document this when you apply.

-Applications are due by January 14, 2024.
-All applications will be reviewed for pre-requisites and you will be notified of your application’s status by January 31, 2024.
+Applications were due by January 14, 2024 for the selection process.
+All future applications will be reviewed for pre-requisites and any approved applications will be added to the waitlist.

 Open